 Journal of Vascular Surgery

-Koutakis, Panagiotis; Johanning, Jason; Myers, Sara A.; Stergiou, Nicholas; Longo, G. Matthew; and Pipinos, Iraklis, "Abnormal Joint Powers Before And After The Onset Of Claudication Symptoms" (2010).
+Koutakis, Panagiotis; Johanning, Jason; Myers, Sara A.; Stergiou, Nikolaos; Longo, G. Matthew; and Pipinos, Iraklis, "Abnormal Joint Powers Before And After The Onset Of Claudication Symptoms" (2010).
 Journal Articles.
 23.